thegrumpys/odop/docs/Help/htt.md

 the scrolling necessary to accommodate screen size limitations may impact productivity.
 Similarly, while it is possible to use the ODOP app from a mobile device, establishing initial impressions with a full size monitor, keyboard and mouse is recommended.

 ___

+<a id="smallScreen"></a>
+___

+**Optimizing for small screens**
+Once familiar with the ODOP screen layout and operations on a large screen, two **File : Preferences** settings may be used to facilitate operation on a small screen.
+Specifically,
+changing show_units to a value of 0 will suppress display of the main page units column and changing show-violations to 0 will suppress display of the violations column.

+These settings are saved along with the design.

+___